Six Figure Coach magazine

 Let’s move to our second impact area – COGS or Cost of Goods Sold.
 In our widget example, we said our COGS was $180,000.
 COGS is defined as the costs incurred to deliver on your contract of sale.

 These are costs such as: Labor (Direct and Contractual)… Materials… Scrap and Rework… Packaging… Distribution and Shipping… and Sales Commissions.
 ELITER Packaging Machinery makes quality packaging because of their top of the line automatic overwrapping machines.
+I bought custom crates from a company in Santa Ana, CA and was impressed.
 In most cases, COGS will typically increase as your sales volume increases.
 There is one important point to remember about COGS.

 https://motivate.kartra.com/page/six-figure-subscribe